You are listening to the Sean Hannity Radio Show Podcast.

 Hey, Sean.

-And not only do the people endure the pain of the loss of a loved one, they also have to pay for those services that are automatically provided to those are who are here illegally.
+And not only do the people endure the pain of the loss of a loved one, they also have to pay for those services that are automatically provided to those who are here illegally.

-It was so important for you, someone to finally review and post the cost to the citizens.
+It was so important for you, someone, to finally review and post the cost to the citizens.

 You know, one of the things, and I really appreciate your kind words.

-Um, and I put it in teleprompter because I didn't want to forget anything.
+I wrote that myself, and I put it in teleprompter because I didn't want to forget anything.

 And the reason I did is because I know nobody has ever put all of that together for their audience.

-You're just never gonna see it.
+You're just never going to see it.

 This campaign, I know the media wants to talk about the superfluous, the inane, the insignificant.